thoth-station/adviser/docs/source/pipeline.rst

-Each unit is referenced by its class name and is included from the thoth-adviser's implementation (modules :py:mod:`thoth.adviser.boots`, :py:mod:`thoth.adviser.sieves`, :py:mod:`thoth.adviser.steps`, :py:mod:`thoth.adviser.strides` and :py:mod:`thoth.adviser.wraps`).
+Each unit is referenced by its class name and is included from the thoth-adviser's implementation (modules :py:mod:`thoth.adviser.boots`, :py:mod:`thoth.adviser.pseudonyms`, :py:mod:`thoth.adviser.sieves`, :py:mod:`thoth.adviser.steps`, :py:mod:`thoth.adviser.strides` and :py:mod:`thoth.adviser.wraps`).
 The configuration is used to adjust unit's configuration - see :ref:`unit documentation section for more info <unit>`.

 This configuration can be supplied to adviser as well as to Dependency Monkey via CLI or in the resolver constructor when resolver is created